Frequently Asked Questions

 Interviews are conducted at the anesthesia program campus in Sioux Falls, SD, usually in November or December.
 Each applicant spends approximately 1/2 day with the program director, program faculty members and CRNA clinical instructors.
 Applicants will have the opportunity to ask questions concerning program design.
 Current students are also available to answer questions and offer their perspective of the program.

-19. What if I only have one semester of chemistry?
+20. What if I only have one semester of chemistry for the BS to DNAP program?

 We require two semesters (minimum of 6 semester hours) of college-level chemistry.
 These chemistry classes

-CCRN certification is not required for admission, however it is strongly encouraged.
+CCRN certification is not required for admission, however it is strongly encouraged for the BS to DNAP students.

-21. Will I be able to work during the program?
+22. Will I be able to work during the BS to DNAP program?

 Becoming a nurse anesthetist is very demanding.
 Students should expect to devote 60-70 hours per week to program requirements.
 We strongly discourage students from seeking employment during the program.
-During the didactic phase, it may be possible to work 1-2 weekend shifts per month.
-It is nearly impossible to work during the clinical phase of the program.
 Students are strictly prohibited from working in any capacity that involves the administration of anesthesia.

-Current tuition and fees for the Master of Science in Nurse Anesthesia are available through the Financial Aid Office.
+Current tuition and fees for the Doctor of Nurse Anesthesia Practice degree available throught the Financial Aid Office.

 The tuition rates are the same for in-state or out-of-state students.